Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

     between the creation date of the last triage note and the current moment are claimed to Velocloud and then they are included in the triage notes, which are finally appended to the ticket.
 Note that due to Bruin limitations it is not feasible to have a triage note with 1500 characters or more;
     that is the reason why several triage notes are appended to the ticket (instead of just appending one).

-In the following [diagram](https://app.diagrams.net/#G1-ESnlWgdP7-SbwhP3NAuRWv6ZMuSOUu0) it's possible see the relationship of this microservice with the others.
+In the following diagram is possible see the relationship of this microservice with the others.
 ![IMAGE: service-outage-monitor_microservice_relationships](img/system_overview/use_cases/service-outage-monitor_microservice_relationships.png){loading=lazy}

 #### TNBA-feedback microservice